xieyuheng/fidb-zero/docs/manual/en/data-table.md

 ---
-title: 数据表
+title: Data Table
 ---

 To implement the idea of FiDB, we must first answer the question about the familiar concept of _data table_.

-- **Problem 1.1:** How should we represent data table in file system?
+- **Problem:** How should we represent data table in file system?

-- **Solution 1.1.A:** Using a directory of JSON files to represent a table, where each JSON file represents a row of the table.
+- **Solution A:** Using a directory of JSON files to represent a table, where each JSON file represents a row of the table.

   For example: